• Skip to primary navigation

 So how are apple cider and apple juice different?
 Apple juice is filtered and goes through extra processing.
 This leaves you with a cleaner, more crisp taste and a less 'foggy' appearance.

-How to add a sugar rim
+How do you add a sugar rim to a glass?

 To rim a glass, wet the rim with something that sugar will stick to, like juice or liquid sweetener.
 For this cocktail, you could use a lemon wedge, apple wedge, simple syrup, honey, or even a bit of apple cider.